evisiion/PageJS/README.md

 - Manipulate page structure quickly and dramatically.
 - Store page sections as Models for later use.

-Because PageJS utilizes the Observer Pattern, any changes made to the document object happen on the page in real-time.
+Because PageJS utilizes the Observer Pattern, any changes made to the PageJS object happen on the page in real-time.
 Spend less time focusing on the HTML structure, and work on functionality.
 PageJS will allow you to build and maintain the user interface with minimal effort.

 Syntax
 ==========================